EternalColor/VREscapeRoom/README.md

 # VR Escape Room
-Framework Code for a Networked VR Escape Room using Unity Netcode For GameObjects
+Code for a Networked VR Escape Room using Unity Netcode For GameObjects.
+Many of the original assets were removed, due too file size.